piroor/tweet.sh/README.md

    ~~~

 Note, you cannot add extra comment for the retweet.
-Instead, if you hope to "quote" the tweet, then you just have to `post` with the URL of the original tweet.
+Instead, if you want to "quote" the tweet, then you just have to `post` with the URL of the original tweet.

 ~~~
 $ ./tweet.sh post Good news! https://twitter.com/username/status/0123456789